 7- Task down the story

 To work efficiently, you must break down the user story into tasks that guide the development progress.
-Describe the tasks with clarity of intending avoiding general terms; for example, instead of describing a job like coding, you go a step farther and list the various aspects of coding needed individually and in sequence.
+Then, describe the tasks with clarity of intending avoiding general terms; for example, instead of describing a job like coding, you go a step farther and list the various aspects of coding needed individually and in sequence.

 8- Avoid bug overwhelm

 Allocate time in each sprint to find and fix errors to avoid bug overload or release a product riddled with bugs to customers.
-It is more natural and more effective to set bug fixes as a task to allow for thorough scrutiny than when you expect team members to fix as they develop.
+It is more natural and effective to set bug fixes as a task to allow for thorough scrutiny than when you expect team members to fix as they develop.

 Enhance collaboration between support and development to get contextual information on errors in good for a quick resolution.